elizabethts/practice-problems/machine-learning/elliot/elliot_lasso.md

 Cons:
 - Lasso randomly drops features that correlate, so this is a problem if you want to understand which features are important for prediction (versus just getting the prediction)
 - Use Elastic Net instead to get the best of both Ridge & Lasso: keeps parameters from getting too large, and nudges them towards zero without hurting model performance too much
+- In a large data model: does not understand complex/non-linear associations

 Notes from: